 Some regurgitation of stomach contents is normal.
 But excessive reflux of acid can cause the lining of the esophagus to erode and ulcer (esophagitis) that may, in some people, cause permanent changes to the cells.
 This condition is known as Barrett's esophagus and in rare cases, it can progress to cancer.
 Beside heartburn, symptoms of esophageal damage may include regurgitation, difficulty swallowing, persistent cough, hoarseness and chest pain.
 When heartburn attacks occur more than twice a week, doctors call it gastrointestinal reflux disease or GERD.

-- Q What should I expect after esophageal ablation?
+- Q What should I expect during esophageal ablation treatments?

-- Q What is achalasia and how is it treated?
+- Q What is esophageal stenosis and how is it treated?

-- Q What is the role of the esophagus in the digestive system?
+- Q What conditions affect the function of the esophagus?

 - Q What is an esophageal pH test?

 - Q What is the lower esophageal sphincter?